 Calibrated tampers stop at a particular pressure to prevent the coffee from being subjected to too much force.
-This leads to consistent tamping.
+This leads to consistent coffee puck.

 Palm tampers allow you to alter the depth, meaning you can set the tamping level you need.
 It stops when it hits the ridges.
 This is our preferred method for great tamping every time.

 Three Secret Weapons